 Details are available in the Financial Plan for Council Homes 2018/19 report which went to the Economic Regeneration, Housing and The Arts Policy & Advisory Committee on 16 January 2018.

 Further details can be found in the Financial Plan For Council Homes: The Housing Revenue Account Financial Strategy, 2018/19 Housing Revenue Account Budget and 2018/19 Rent Reduction report which went to Cabinet on 5 February 2018.

 - What is target rent?
 Why is my rent different to my neighbours?

-Target rent is the weekly rent that the government expects all social housing tenants to be paying.
+Target rent is the weekly rent that the Government expects all social housing tenants to be paying.
 In Hammersmith & Fulham, rents are lower on average than the majority of other central London authorities.
-The latest rent reduction means H&F rents remain below target and will take many years to reach target rent.
+The latest rent reduction means H&F rents remain on average below target and will take many years to reach target rent.
 Therefore, depending on when your tenancy started, your rent may be significantly different from the average rent for a property of the same size and may be different from your neighbours’.